 - Government employees can open Demat accounts and make long-term investments while following SEBI and Central Civil Services regulations.

-Trading is the buying and selling of market linked assets such as stocks, bonds, and other securities.
-In the context of this rule, trading is called speculation, which implies that a government employee is willing to engage in a high risk game with the expectation of making a profit.
+Trading is the buying and selling of market linked assets such as stocks, bonds, and other securities in short periods (intraday, scalping, swing).
+In context of this rule, trading is called speculation, which implies that a government employee is willing to engage in a high-risk game with the expectation of making a profit.

 They may choose from a variety of safe investment options, such as equity shares, mutual funds, ETFs, sovereign gold bonds, and RBI bonds.
 If investments exceed six month's basic salary, they must be reported as per service rules to ensure transparency and compliance.